Saimeown/kibbler-firmware/README.md

 6. **Compile and upload** `kibbler.ino` to your ESP32.

 ## Security Notice
-- All sensitive credentials are stored in `secrets.h`. **Never commit this file to public repositories.**
+- All sensitive credentials are stored in `secrets.h`.
-- Rotate credentials if you suspect they have been exposed.

 ## Usage
 - Device will connect to Wi-Fi, Blynk, and Firebase on boot.